Do you daydream? Studies show that the brain is not idle during daydreaming. While imagining, the brain is actually very active.

 Most importantly, play allows children the freedom to be themselves!
 It really isn't complicated is it?

-Play is one of the essential aspects of Neuro-Nurturing young children!
+Play is simply one of the essential aspects of Neuro-Nurturing young children!

 Neuro-Nurturing shares the invaluable understanding that a well-developed brain allows the unique essence of a child’s heart to shine.